coffutt/node-bigbrother/README.md

 # big-bro

-Node module for watching an object for changes
+Node module for watching an object for changes.
+WORK IN PROGRESS.

 ## Getting Started
 Install the module with: `npm install big-bro`